FlorianKrull/CompilerConstructionSS2019/example_input.md

 Provide an `.stdin.txt` and `.stdout.txt` for verification purposes.

 The getting started code-base provides a stub for the mC compiler.
-It converts mC to C and compiles it using GCC.
+It converts mC to C and compiles the result using GCC.

 See [Submission Guideline](submission.md).